 Now what makes us more special than other breeders?

 Most breeders, even some small hobby breeders have several dogs in one home or facility.
 We however only have a handful of dogs that live with us as our pets, and the other adult dogs and puppies you see on our website are raised with friends and family.
 These other breeders are not what you would call a breeder… They are just close friends and family members of mine that have a few dogs as their family pets.
 They are always available to speak to buyers, and like us always have their homes open to visitors.
 I find this to be the best way to be a breeder because all our dogs live happy social lives and get tons of love and attention and each home only has one or two litters at a time, so all the puppies also get well socialized and well cared for.
 I am very strict on how my dogs and puppies are cared for and so all my friends and family that are in this group all go by my puppy schedule, what to feed, socializing, and vet routine.
 Personally I also let my Giant puppies into our home as they grow to get use to being in that environment, and those household noises.
-Small breed puppies we start potty training to the puppy apartment and or puppy pads before they leave our homes and on nice weather days go outside to play in grass in a puppy exercise pen, but always supervised if real small.
+Small breed puppies we start potty training to the puppy apartment and or puppy pads before they leave our homes and on nice weather days if they are big enough they go outside to play in grass in a puppy exercise pen, but always supervised.
 Large breed puppies are in our whelping building that has a doggy door and a large outside yard with grass.
 So they train to use a doggy door before they leave us.
 Our 5 young children love to spoil all the puppies.
 We play and talk to our dogs on a one on one basis everyday.
 Our friends that co own some of our adults, also do this.
 They also take the time to get to know each puppy, and only have one or two litters at one time so each puppy gets that important early stimulation for his/her best development… And the socialization keeps going on until the puppy leaves to go to their new home.
 We believe early stimulation and socialization of all puppies is the number one most important job of a good breeder!
 The adults to, should not be thought of as puppy making machines, but are true little gifts from god, and should be treated as such, and live in the home like environment as members of the family.

 I make sure of it!
 We have looked far and wide for the best adults to produce the best looking puppies with the best personalities.
 Many breeders have their own idea of what their breed should look like.
 I can tell you this: Deborah’s Cockers stick close to the AKC standard and I like the nice full skirts on her adults and a short nose, but not pug short… On the Poodles they are square, with petite features and a short baby doll face muzzle, teacup / tiny toy size, and puppies have short coby bodies….
 Cockapoos: I breed teacup Poodles with the shorter nose and square build to small sized Cockers with the shorter nose and square frame to get our perfect looking Cockapoos.
 You can see on our Past Puppies page that our Cockapoos look like small curly coated Cockers and not terriers like other breeders’ Cockapoos do… Our Giant Schnauzers from the best lines and are perfect large sized examples of their breed.
 I looked for the best, well known lines, and dogs that were smart and would make the best service dogs for our son.
 I take a lot of pride in the look we have achieved with our puppies and it is mainly from the years of searching and breeding for great quality.
 Most important we make sure all our adults we breed are the best temperament and mild friendly personality.
 We are always available to speak more on this subject so feel free to call.